Ernest Harold Baynes

 Ernest Harold Baynes (1868–1925) was an American naturalist and writer.
 He was instrumental in bringing to public attention the near demise of songbirds and of the bison.
 He founded the American Bison Society, of which President Teddy Roosevelt was honorary chairman.
-He was "the closest thing New England, and the world for that matter, will ever get to a real-life Doctor Dolittle; all sorts of New England birds and animals–foxes, wolves, chickadees, bears and bison were known to roam around and in and out of his house."
+He was "the closest thing New England, and the world for that matter, will ever get to a real-life Doctor Dolittle; all sorts of New England birds and animals—foxes, wolves, chickadees, bears and bison—were known to roam around and in and out of his house."

-Origins
+Early life

-He was born on 1 May 1868 at Calcutta, West Bengal in India, a son of John Baynes a British inventor, by his wife Helen Augusta Nowill Baynes In the 1870s, after his father had failed at running a textiles company in Calcutta, the family moved to New York, where John set up the Baynes Tracery and Mosaic Co., which produced etched memorial tablets, among other products.
-He patented manufacturing processes with the tastemaker Lockwood de Forest, and Baynes tablets survive at Grace Church in Newark, the Battell Chapel and Norfolk Library in Norfolk, Connecticut, and the Cleveland Soldiers' and Sailors' Monument.
-John claimed (without proof) to have invented "photo-modeling", a technique for using light to carve sculpture.
-Ernest's siblings included Lillian Baynes Griffin, a British-born American journalist and photographer, and John R. Baynes, a metal etcher and photographer.
+Baynes was born on 1 May 1868 at Calcutta, West Bengal in India, the son of John Bayne, a British inventor, and his wife Helen Augusta Nowill Baynes.
+In the 1870s, after his father had failed at running a Calcutta textiles company, the family moved to New York, where John set up the Baynes Tracery and Mosaic Co., producing amongst other products etched memorial tablets.
+He patented his manufacturing processes with the tastemaker Lockwood de Forest, and Baynes tablets survive at Grace Church in Newark, the Battell Chapel and Norfolk Library in Norfolk, Connecticut, and the Cleveland Soldiers' and Sailors' Monument.
+John Baynes claimed (without proof) to have invented "photo-modeling", a technique for using light to carve sculpture.
+Ernest's siblings included his younger sister Lillian Baynes Griffin, a journalist and photographer, and John R. Baynes, a metal etcher and photographer.

-Career
+Baynes married Louise Birt O'Connell on April 24, 1901.

+Education and career

-He received his early education in England and aged 11 moved with his parents to Bronx Park, New York.
+Baynes received his early education in England and at the age of 11 moved with his parents to Bronx Park, New York.
 He graduated as valedictorian of his high school class and subsequently attended the College of the City of New York.
-In the 1890s he started publishing articles on nature and wildlife in various newspapers.
+After a year working as a journalist at the New York Times in 1891, he started publishing articles on nature and wildlife in various newspapers.
 "Without the constraints of scholarly publishing, he became a wildlife showman through his articles and appearances."
+By 1901 Baynes has embarked on a career writing and speaking about natural history, and at this time married Louise Birt O'Connell and moved to Meriden, New Hampshire.

+Baynes and his life partner, Louise Birt Baynes, were supportive of women's suffrage and were members of the local state suffrage group.